SumayaNihon/Convert_Date_to_Format_Desired/README.md

 ## Usage

-You can use the `datetime_format_converter` function to convert a date in the your own desired format for more readablility.
+You can use the `datetime_format_converter` function to convert a date in the user desired format for more readablility.
 The function takes the input date as a string argument and prints the desired result.

 ## How to Run